willcyber/monkeylessonfrontend/arraysandmore.md

 # Arrays and 2D Arrays

+### Cloning this Repo
+Fork this repo to follow along, you will need to submit the hacks on your completed repo: [https://github.com/nicm2/monkeylessonfrontend][repo]

 ### Arrays
 Arrays are 10-15% of the exam, so it is very important to understand the basics of arrays.
 Collegeboard will typically test you on:
 - Representing multiple items as array objects